zoran759/haskell-binaryrep-radix-sort/README.md

-## Radix sort of numbers and numerically indexed data types, based on binary representation of primitive types, and made with the structures Data.Vector, Data.Vector-Mutable, Data.Sequence as queues collected with Data.DList''s (difference lists) for O(1) on appends.
+### Radix sort of numbers and numerically indexed data types, based on binary representation of primitive types, and made with the structures Vector, Sequence and DList difference lists.

 With msd prefix you have parallel Most significant digit radix sort.